buu342/N64-UNFLoader/README.md

 ### Using the USB Library
 Simply include the `usb.c` and `usb.h` in your project.
 You must call `usb_initialize()` once before doing anything else.
 The library features a read (unimplemented) and write function for USB communication.
-This library is not multithreaded, so care must be taken when mixing printfs from different threads, as well writing to the USB when there is data in the USB that needs to be read first.
+This library **is not multithreaded**, so care must be taken when mixing printfs from different threads, as well as writing to the USB when there is data in the USB that needs to be serviced first.
 <details><summary>Included functions list</summary>
 <p>